Inactive or Retired to Active

-A member who has been inactive for more than one year must submit the following:
+A member who has been inactive or retired for more than one year must submit the following:

 - A letter requesting a return to active status.